If you’re over 31 years old and don’t have hospital cover, this could affect you.

 - If you are an Australian citizen or permanent resident who is overseas on the 1st of July after your 31st birthday, you will not pay a Lifetime Health Cover loading as long as you purchase hospital cover within a year of your return to Australia.

-* Please refer to the Department of Health's FAQ for more information about when Lifetime Health Cover will apply in these instances.
+* Please refer to the Department of Health website for more information about when Lifetime Health Cover will apply in these instances.

 Breaks in your cover